-Children’s Services regulations require parents and guardians to sign the child’s name and arrival time in a supplied book when children are dropped off.
-Parents also need to sign that they have picked up their child and at what time.
+Children’s Services regulations require you to sign your child’s name and arrival time in a supplied book when you drop your child off at preschool.
+You also need to sign that you have picked up your child and at what time.
 This is a legal requirement for preschool.

-Comfortable, loose fitting clothing that doesn’t restrict your child’s movement is best for preschool.
-He'll need a hat for playing outside.
-It’s a good idea to check your child can handle zips and buttons so he can go to the toilet.
-See Dressing your toddler for more information.
+Comfortable, loose-fitting clothing that doesn’t restrict your child’s movement is best for preschool.
+Your child will also need a hat for playing outside.
+It’s a good idea to help your child learn to handle zips and buttons so he can go to the toilet.

-Some preschools ask you to bring fruit to share with the group; others prefer your child to eat their own snack.
-Some long-day care programs may ask parents to supply the child's lunch, other programs supply lunch.
+Some preschools ask you to send fruit for your child to share with the group.
+Others prefer your child to eat her own snacks.
+Some long day care programs might ask you to supply your child’s lunch, but other programs supply lunch.
 Ask your preschool for details.
-See How to pack a lunchbox for more information.

 Preschools must keep a formal written record of any medication your child needs.
-You will need to provide a written authority for this.
+You’ll need to provide a written authority for this.

-It’s a good idea to speak with preschool staff if any problems arise.
+It’s a good idea to speak with preschool staff if any problems come up.
 Working things out quickly can prevent bigger issues.